unChaz/sci-fi-5e/srd/classes/priest.md

 #### Tekcasting

-As a conduit for divine power, you can cast cleric tek skills.
+As a conduit for divine power, you can cast priest tek skills.
 ```
 ```

 ##### Cantrips

-At 1st level, you know three cantrips of your choice from the cleric tek skill list.
-You learn additional cleric cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Cleric table.
+At 1st level, you know three cantrips of your choice from the priest tek skill list.
+You learn additional priest cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Priest table.

 ##### Preparing and Casting Tek Skills

-The Cleric table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
+The Priest table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
 To cast one of these tek skills, you must expend a slot of the tek skill’s level or higher.
 You regain all expended tek skill slots when you finish a long rest.

-You prepare the list of cleric tek skills that are available for you to cast, choosing from the cleric tek skill list.
-When you do so, choose a number of cleric tek skills equal to your Wisdom modifier + your cleric level (minimum of one tek skill).
+You prepare the list of priest tek skills that are available for you to cast, choosing from the priest tek skill list.
+When you do so, choose a number of priest tek skills equal to your Wisdom modifier + your priest level (minimum of one tek skill).
 The tek skills must be of a level for which you have tek skill slots.

-For example, if you are a 3rd-level cleric, you have four 1st-level and two 2nd-level tek skill slots.
+For example, if you are a 3rd-level priest, you have four 1st-level and two 2nd-level tek skill slots.
 With a Wisdom of 16, your list of prepared tek skills can include six tek skills of 1st or 2nd level, in any combination.
 If you prepare the 1st-level tek skill *cure wounds*, you can cast it using a 1st-level or 2nd-level slot.
 Casting the tek skill doesn’t remove it from your list of prepared tek skills.

 You can change your list of prepared tek skills when you finish a long rest.
-Preparing a new list of cleric tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.
+Preparing a new list of priest tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.

 ##### Tekcasting Ability

-Wisdom + Will is your Tekcasting ability for your cleric tek skills.
+Wisdom + Will is your Tekcasting ability for your priest tek skills.
 The power of your tek skills comes from your devotion to your deity.
-You use your Wisdom whenever a cleric tek skill refers to your Tekcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a cleric tek skill you cast and when making an attack roll with one.
+You use your Wisdom whenever a priest tek skill refers to your Tekcasting ability.
+In addition, you use your Wisdom modifier when setting the saving throw DC for a priest tek skill you cast and when making an attack roll with one.

 **Tek save DC** = 8 + your proficiency bonus + your Wisdom modifier + your Will modifier